 - Get the conference mobile application.
 In 2007 Oracle used over 100 tons of paper on site—equivalent to the weight of 50 cars—for conference guides, handouts, and the like.
 Since then we’ve cut back to a mere 19 tons by greatly reducing what gets printed, and making most everything available online.
 Take advantage of the conference mobile app and help us continue to reduce paper usage at the conferences.

 - Be a green hotel guest.
 Refusing daily laundry service in your hotel room conserves an estimated 14 gallons of water per washing avoided.
 So hang up your towels and take a pass on changing your bed linens.
 And, don’t forget to turn off the lights, air conditioning, and television when you leave your room.

-- Use a pedi-cab if you don’t feel like walking.
-Conveniently located in front of Moscone West, people-powered pedi-cabs are a great way to get where you need to be without the carbon footprint of a taxi.
+- Use a pedicab if you don’t feel like walking.
+People-powered pedicabs are a great way to get where you need to be without the carbon footprint of a taxi.

-- Visit our transportation page to find other low-impact ways to get around San Francisco.
+- Find other low-impact ways to get around San Francisco.
 Every trip to and from the airport on BART prevents 21 pounds of emissions from spewing into the atmosphere.

 - Sort what’s left of your lunch.
 Your lunch box is compostable, but your beverage container and snack packages may not be.
 So bring your lunch box to a recycling station and talk to one of our Green Angels about what gets sorted into which bin.

 - Don’t want to take conference materials like your backpack, notebook, or pen home?
 Bring them back to the Registration area so we can donate them to a deserving local non-profit organization, RAFT, the Resource Area for Teachers.